matthenschke/CSC-330-Object-Oriented-Software-Design/Project/README.md

  This project is a simple account management system using a GUI that performs methods such as adding, deleting, updating, and displaying credentials for different accounts a user may have such as a Facebook, Twitter, Instagram, etc..
 It also forces users to create a personal account for this application which will allow better organization of each of the user's accounts that is stored in the system.
 All credentials are stored using Sqllite.
+ *Note the only file that is runnable is the Login.java file since you must login in order to access the features of the application